-When the objective of the assignment is clear to the student they know what is expected of them.
-A few guiding questions can enable them to think in the right direction, avoid any confusion, and produce better quality work.
+When the objective of the assignment is clear to the student, they know what is expected of them.
+A few guiding questions can enable them to think in the right direction, avoid confusion, and produce better-quality work.
 This will give them more confidence and allow the unique opinions of diverse students to flourish.

 2. Provide Guidelines on What to Look For when Reviewing

 Peer assessment provides an excellent opportunity for students to grow into expert evaluators throughout the semester.
-Of course, students naturally improve over time, but by providing them with explicit guidelines for what reviewers should be looking for, and clearly defining the rubric levels, students will improve at a much faster rate.
-Teaching students how to be both critical and motivational so their evaluation is both useful and well perceived is important.
+Of Peer assessment provides an excellent opportunity for students to grow into expert evaluators throughout the semester.
+Students naturally improve over time, but by providing them with explicit guidelines for what reviewers should be looking for and clearly defining the rubric levels, students will improve at a much faster rate.
+Teaching students how to be critical and motivational so their evaluation is both useful and well-perceived is important.
 Helping students learn to review and provide suggestions instead of simply editing their peers' work creates a sense of community amongst students as they all contribute to each other's growth.

 3. Use Peer Assessment more than once in a term

-Since peer assessment is a skill that is developed over time, it is important to use it frequently in a semester instead of just once.
-Every time students complete an assignment, they will improve as evaluators, and at the same time begin to realize more and more benefits of peer assessment.
-The more comfortable the students become, the more invested they become, and this as a result the ceiling for pedagogical value is raised exponentially.
+Since peer assessment is a skill developed over time, it is important to use it frequently in a semester instead of just once.
+Every time students complete an assignment, and they will improve as evaluators and begin to realize more benefits of peer assessment.
+The more comfortable the students become, the more invested they become, and, as a result, the ceiling for pedagogical value is raised exponentially.